 – TERRY, UK

-Anxiety and insomnia create a vicious cycle: anxiety prevents sleep (racing thoughts, physical tension, hypervigilance), while sleep deprivation worsens anxiety by impairing emotional regulation and increasing stress reactivity.
-Each feeds the other, progressively worsening both conditions.
+Anxious thoughts and sleep problems create a vicious cycle: anxious thoughts prevent sleep (racing thoughts, physical tension, hypervigilance), while sleep deprivation worsens anxious thoughts by impairing emotional regulation and increasing stress reactivity.
+Each feeds the other, progressively worsening both symptoms.

-Pre-sleep anxiety—worrying about not falling asleep, mentally reviewing the day, or anticipating tomorrow’s stressors—reflects sustained sympathetic activation when your body should be shifting into parasympathetic sleep-mode.
+Pre-sleep anxious thoughts—worrying about not falling asleep, mentally reviewing the day, or anticipating tomorrow’s stressors—reflect sustained sympathetic activation when your body should be shifting into parasympathetic sleep-mode.
 Your nervous system can’t make this transition naturally.

-Vagal stimulation facilitates the autonomic shift necessary for sleep initiation while addressing the underlying anxiety that prevents sleep.
-This breaks the cycle by improving both conditions simultaneously.
+Vagal stimulation facilitates the autonomic shift necessary for sleep initiation while addressing the underlying anxious thoughts that prevent sleep.
+This breaks the cycle by improving both symptoms simultaneously.

-- Improves sleep quality and architecture resulting in more restorative sleep that enhances next-day anxiety resilience
+- Improves sleep quality and architecture, resulting in more restorative sleep that enhances next-day anxious thoughts resilience.

-- 31% improvement in sleep quality scores with corresponding reductions in anxiety symptoms as better sleep restores emotional regulation capacity[2]
+- 31% improvement in sleep quality scores with corresponding reductions in anxious thought symptoms, as better sleep restores emotional regulation capacity.

-- Creates positive cycle where better sleep reduces anxiety, which further improves sleep quality
+- Creates a positive cycle where better sleep reduces anxious thoughts, which further improves sleep quality.

 “I was looking for a way to better navigate seasonal challenges.
 I had tried workouts and meditation apps but discovered Nurosym, and I noticed changes within just a couple of weeks.
 I feel more balanced and better equipped to manage daily pressures.”